straubt1/tfx/README.md

 Example:
 ```
-  --tfeHostname string       The hostname of TFE without the schema (defaults to TFE app.terraform.io). (default "app.terraform.io")
+  --tfeHostname string       The hostname of TFE without the schema.
+Can also be set with the environment variable TFE_HOSTNAME. (default "app.terraform.io")
   --tfeOrganization string   The name of the TFx Organization.
+Can also be set with the environment variable TFE_ORGANIZATION.
   --tfeToken string          The API token used to authenticate to TFx.
+Can also be set with the environment variable TFE_TOKEN.
 ```

 Flags can also be created in a configuration file with the file name ".tfx.hcl".
+Flags can also be set via environment values by using a key that is capitalized version of the flag.

 For convenience this file will automatically load if it is in the hosts home directory or current working directory.

 Example: